 As in the dystopian world of George Orwell’s 1984, the narcissist regards the truth as his biggest enemy, and takes pride in honing con artistry skills to ensure “the lie replaces the truth.”

-To take this seriously, it’s important to note the power of beliefs, in activating the neurochemistry of the human brain, to literally shape, start and stop behaviors.
+To take this seriously, it’s important to note the power of beliefs, in activating the neurochemistry of the human brain, to literally shape, start and stop behaviours.
 The cells of the body are designed to “listen” to our stream of thoughts 24/7.
 A narcissist targets the thoughts of another for takeover.
-Narcissists believe they are entitled to use whatever means necessary to maintain status quo power over another.
+Narcissists believe they are entitled to use whatever means necessary to maintain status-quo power over another.
 In their worldview, those in status positions are entitled to lie.

 The good news is that no one can make you feel less than the amazing human being you are without your permission.
 Arm yourself with this and other truths.